golang/tools/internal/mcp/design/design.md

 }
 ```

-Client requests for List methods include an optional Cursor field for
-pagination.
-Server responses for List methods include a `NextCursor` field if
-more pages exist.
+Client requests for List methods include an optional Cursor field for pagination.
+Server responses for List methods include a `NextCursor` field if more pages exist.

-In addition to the `List` methods, the SDK provides an iterator method for each
-list operation.
-This simplifies pagination for clients by automatically handling
-the underlying pagination logic.
+In addition to the `List` methods, the SDK provides an iterator method for each list operation.
+This simplifies pagination for clients by automatically handling the underlying pagination logic.
 See [Iterator Methods](#iterator-methods) above.

-**Differences with mcp-go**: the PageSize configuration is set with a
-configuration field rather than a variadic option.
-Additionally, this design
-proposes pagination by default, as this is likely desirable for most servers.
+**Differences with mcp-go**: the PageSize configuration is set with a configuration field rather than a variadic option.
+Additionally, this design proposes pagination by default, as this is likely desirable for most servers